 To help you communicate to the course team or to all course participants before the course launches and while it is running, you can send email messages from the LMS by selecting Instructor to access the instructor dashboard.
-For more information, see Bulk Email.
+For more information, see Bulk Email Messages from the Course Team.
 The topic on bulk email also includes a set of example messages to learners that you can use as guidelines when you write your own email messages.

-13.2.2 Course Launch Checklist
+14.2.2 Course Launch Checklist Timeline

-As the start date for your course approaches, a checklist or time line of activities can help you make sure that your course, and your learners, are ready to begin.
+As the start date for your course approaches, the following checklist or timeline of activities can help you make sure that your course, and your learners, are ready to begin.
 Suggestions for activities to complete before your course starts follow.